shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Easy Dismissal

 You have disdain for even your own spells.
-You may dismiss a spell that you cast as a free action instead of an action.
+You may dismiss a spell that you cast as a free action without spending AP.

 ### Level 6 Subclass Features